Sign in

 • The user segment

-The space segment is concerned with the satellites in orbit.
-In the GPS constellation consists of 32 non-geostationary satellites in medium Earth orbit, although not all satellites are active.
-Each satellite orbits once every 11 hours, 58 minutes and 2 seconds at an average altitude of 20,200 km (that&#;s an orbital radius of 26,571 km).
+The space segment encompasses the satellites orbiting the Earth.
+The GPS constellation comprises 32 non-geostationary satellites in medium Earth orbit, though not all satellites are active at all times.
+Each satellite completes an orbit approximately every 11 hours, 58 minutes, and 2 seconds, positioned at an average altitude of 20,200 km (orbital radius of 26,571 km).

 Comments